Why does Warren Buffett dislike the EBITDA metric?

 For example, many companies nowadays claim to become profitable, but only on an adjusted EBITDA basis (which is often inclusive of many subjective adjustments).

-The reason these issues matter is that EBITDA removes real expenses that companies actually spend capital on – e.g. interest expense, taxes, depreciation, and amortization.
+The reason these issues matter is that EBITDA removes real expenses that a company must actually spend capital on – e.g. interest expense, taxes, depreciation, and amortization.

 As a result, using EBITDA as a standalone profitability metric can be misleading, especially for capital-intensive companies.